btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 4. Reconnect the computer to the internet.

 You can further enhance this with two (optional) steps:
-* Before getting starting, setup full disk encryption (see [Advanced Computer Configuration section](../computer-config-advanced)) with a **very** long passphrase so that any data that may have persisted on your hard drive after step 3 (above) can never be recovered.
+* Before getting started, setup full disk encryption (see [Advanced Computer Configuration section](../computer-config-advanced)) with a **very** long passphrase so that any data that may have persisted on your hard drive after step 3 (above) can never be recovered.
 * When wiping your hard drive, use [a secure erase program](https://askubuntu.com/questions/17640/how-can-i-securely-erase-a-hard-drive) to make sure that nothing survives.
 Note that these do not work perfectly on Flash memory (SSD drives), so the previous technique is preferred.
 You can read more about this [here](https://wiki.archlinux.org/index.php/Securely_wipe_disk) and [here](https://www.howtogeek.com/234683/why-you-cant-securely-delete-a-file-and-what-to-do-instead/).